 Rethinking public space

-By developing safe active transportation circuits, streets can be reconfigured for Montrealers to so that pedestrians and cyclists can travel to parks, schools, essential services and businesses while complying with physical distancing measures, despite waiting lines.
+Safe active transportation circuits have been developed in order to reconfigure streets so that Montrealers can walk or bike to parks, schools, essential services and shops while complying with physical distancing measures.

-On these safe active transportation circuits, Montrealers can travel between Parc Mont-Royal, Parc Maisonneuve, Parc Jarry and Parc Frédéric-Back.
-They will run along commercial streets like Boulevard Saint-Laurent, Rue Saint-Denis, Avenue Christophe-Colomb and Avenue du Mont-Royal.
+On the safe active transportation circuits, you can travel between Parc Mont-Royal, Parc Maisonneuve, Parc Jarry and Parc Frédéric-Back.
+They have been set up along commercial streets such as Rue Rachel and Avenue du Mont-Royal.

-Montrealers can enjoy these new paths all summer long.
+Montrealers can enjoy these new corridors all summer long.

 Impact on parking and traffic

-Over the next few days, we will be removing parking spaces along certain streets, and changing the configuration to include safe active transportation lanes.
-Some streets will thereby be reserved for local traffic or for one-way traffic.
+We are temporarily removing some parking spaces on certain streets and changing their configuration in order to install safe active transportation circuits.
+Some streets have become reserved for local traffic only or are one way.